-1.7 SITE CONDITIONS
+1.6 SITE CONDITIONS

-- .1 Existing conditions: condition of Materials identified as being salvaged or Demolished are based on their observed condition at time of Site examination before tendering. - .2 Existing Hazardous Substances: the City has performed a Hazardous Substances assessment and identified materials requiring asbestos abatement as follows: - .1 Hazardous Substances are as defined in Hazardous Products Act. - .2 Hazardous Substances will be Removed by Contractor as a part of Contract before starting Work. - .3 The Contractor shall adhere to E2 of Tender for any Hazardous Materials encountered on Site. - .4 Any asbestos abatement work shall follow the requirements set out in Section 02 82 00.01 - Asbestos Abatement - Minimum Precautions and Section 02 82 00.02 - Asbestos Abatement - Intermediate Precautions. - .1 HMIS Asbestos reports for all Sites containing confirmed and presumed asbestos are provided as Appendix J Asbestos Reports.
+- .1 Existing conditions: condition of Materials identified as being salvaged or Demolished are based on their observed condition at time of Site examination before tendering. - .2 Existing Hazardous Substances: The City has performed a Hazardous Substances assessment and identified materials requiring asbestos abatement as follows: - .1 Hazardous Substances are as defined in Hazardous Products Act. - .2 Hazardous Substances will be Removed by Contractor as a part of Contract before starting Work. - .3 Any asbestos abatement work shall follow the requirements set out in Section 02 82 00.01 - Asbestos Abatement - Minimum Precautions and Section 02 82 00.02 - Asbestos Abatement - Intermediate Precautions.

+.1 HMIS Asbestos reports for all Sites containing confirmed and presumed asbestos are provided as Appendix D - Asbestos Reports.